lsa-pucrs/Player-Stage-Manual/docs/INTRO.md

 export PKG_CONFIG_PATH=/usr/local/lib64/pkgconfig:$PKG_CONFIG_PATH}
 ```

-Does any thing went wrong during the installation ?
-It is usually very simple to solve these problems.
-Typically, the error message says the library or piece of code
+Does anything go wrong during the installation ?
+It is usually straightforward to solve these problems.
+Typically, the error message says the library or piece of code with error.
-with error.
-Google this library name and your linus ditribution version to find how to install the library.
+Google this library name and your Linux distribution version to find how to install the library.
 Install it and try it again.
 If the error is after installation,
-during the execution of Player, then probably you forgot to add the environment variables into your `$HOME/.bashrc` file or your system has different path names.
+during the execution of Player, then probably you forgot to add the environment variables to your `$HOME/.bashrc` file or your system has different path names.
 Adjust it and try it again.
 You might also run `ldd /usr/local/bin/player` to find out which dynamic library was not found.
 Once you got the missing library name,
-find this library inthe system.
-If it was found, then add its path to the `LD_LIBRARY_PATH` enviroment variable in the `$HOME/.bashrc` file.
+find this library in the system.
+If it was found, then add its path to the `LD_LIBRARY_PATH` environment variable in the `$HOME/.bashrc` file.
 If it was not found,
 Google it and install the library into your system.
 Then, try to execute Player again.

 ## 1.2 - A Note about TRY IT OUT sections